Best Linux distros 2022: The finest open source operating systems around

 Kali is not your everyday desktop distro - it isn't recommended fof all use cases.
 But for those that are looking for pen testing and red-team-oriented security functions its a great choice.
 It's based in Debain and it comes with a lightweight Kali Linux Desktop environment by default.
 That also includes GNOME and KDE Plasma versions as well.

 The main attraction here for users is the ready-to-go security tools.
 There are a wide range of 32- and 64-bit images for various platforms and use cases, as well as password-cracking VoIP research and RFID exploitation.
 In total, Kali comes with 600 security tools, though there are very few use cases that will need all of them.
-There is also specialist hardware support, such as Kali NetHunter for Android and a few ARM images, like Apple M1 architecture.
+There is also specialist hardware support, such as Kali NetHunter for Android and a few ARM images, like Apple M1 architecture, and for installing it on Raspberry Pi.

 To find out your exact requirements, such as storage (2GB to 20GB) and also which security tools you need, there's a guide.
 If you opt for the basic installation, you will be able to use metapackages to pull down exactly the tools you need.